saiashirwad/squint/README.md

 - Fun
 - No Profit
 - Compiles to Lua (so I can write my neovim config in it)
+- Typeclasses and HKTs (for no reason at all)

 ## Syntax